Bar Charts¶

 When neighboring labels in the horizontal rail would overlap, the resolver lifts the right-hand label by one line-height (vertical dodge).
 The leftmost label always sits at the base row — that determinism is part of the contract.
 Dodging caps at three rows above base; if all three rows still collide, the resolver accepts overlap deterministically rather than dropping a label silently.

-The endpoint-labels primitive does not fire on grouped horizontal bars (stack: false), since grouped bars don't form stacks to label.
+The endpoint-labels primitive does not fire on grouped horizontal bars (either explicit stack: none or the grouped-by-default when stack is omitted and a color field is present), since grouped bars don't form stacks to label.
 It also stays off for single-series charts (no color encoding) where there are no segments to name.

 Vertical Stacked Columns¶